DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 1. Initiate the Slack IncidentBot by typing `/incident` in the message box on #twd_git_bat channel or the #tra_digital channel (as appropriate), and hit Enter.
 2. Complete the details in the IncidentBot template, and press Enter, which will automatically create a dedicated slack channel for the incident.
 3. Determine who needs to be contacted, based on the incident priority and affected services, using [the incident contact lists](https://docs.google.com/document/d/1E3sL-Om_NPHWHdYdLykVuiWux_6AmR5pn5KjIkQYHaI/edit#bookmark=id.djbosiwhbjjy).
-4. @tag the appropriate people (from the tables linked below) in the dedicated channel:
+4. Invite the appropriate people from the contact lists to the incident channel.

 ### 4. Provide a service update to users outside DfE (comms lead)